 There were several caravans and tents but no sign of the manager, as usual.
 We made ourselves comfortable under a tree and had showers and a rest.

 It was then that I remembered that I had hung one of my two pairs of undies out to dry last night at Montcuq and forgotten to retrieve them, so I was now down to a single pair, that I would have to wash every afternoon from now on.

 There had been a rock concert in the grounds on Bastille Eve and there were mountains of rubbish waiting for the garbage truck, but they were neat, housewifely mountains, not squalid ones.

 A convoy of caravans, evidently a club, entered the gates nose-to-tail like a Chinese dragon and formed a ring on the riverbank.
-In the emplacement next to us, a man spent the whole afternoon on, in, under and beside his campervan, lovingly washing and polishing it.
+In the emplacement next to us, a man spent the whole afternoon on, in, under and beside his campervan, tenderly washing and polishing it.

 Later we were amazed to see a young woman with a pack walk into the camping ground.
 However she was not a walker.
 She had arrived from Toulouse by train and bus to do a week’s training in viticulture.

 At 7 o’clock we ventured out to the bar near the bridge and had our usual rosé.
 At the tables around us, the caravan club were onto their umpteenth round of beer.